JamesCollerton/Art-Service-Front-End/README.md

 # Art Service Front End

 Welcome to the art services ecosystem!
 This is a test project I made in order to further my understanding of services.
-Although none of the services take precedence this is the project I am using to describe the ecosystem and roughly how it works.
+Although none of the services take precedence I am using this project to describe the ecosystem and roughly how it works.
 Currently there are the following components:

 - [Front End](https://github.com/JamesCollerton/Art_Service_Front_End)
 - [Manipulating Data Service](https://github.com/JamesCollerton/Art_Service_Manipulating_Data_Service)